News

 Science, ‘Jumping gene’ may have erased tails in humans and other apes, by Gretchen Vogel

 2020-06: Bo Xia won the highly prestigious Regeneron Prize for Creative Innovation.
 The Regeneron Prize awards one graduate student and one postdoctoral fellow across the leading universities in the U.S. each year to recognize and honor excellence in biomedical science.
-Read the press coverage
+Read the press release: